ongov/Digital-Service-Standard/README.md

 * transfer knowledge and skills to others
 * continue to improve the service after it’s gone live
 * involve the maintenance team for the service early on in the project
+* understand the level of [accessibility expertise](https://ontario.ca/page/evaluating-web-accessibility-capacity) on the team

 ## 3. Be consistent